Jeff Miller (Florida politician): U.S. House of Representatives

 After Republican incumbent Joe Scarborough resigned five months into his fourth term, Miller won a crowded six-way special Republican primary with 54 percent of the vote.
 By this time, the 1st had become the most Republican district in Florida, and one of the most Republican districts in the South.
 Thus, for all intents and purposes, Miller assured himself of becoming the district's next congressman with his primary victory.
 He won the special election with 66 percent of the vote.
 He won a full term in 2002 with 75 percent of the vote, and was reelected six more times with only nominal opposition, never dropping below 69 percent of the vote.
 He didn't face a major-party challenger in 2006 or 2010.

-Miller announced that he would not seek reelection during the 2016 elections.
+Miller announced on March 10, 2016, that he would not seek reelection during the 2016 elections.